-A credit builder loan is a loan where the amount you borrow is held in a bank account while you make payments, thereby building credit history.
-Credit-builder loans don’t require a good credit score so people with bad credit, poor credit or no credit history can apply and get approved.
-Because the amount you borrow is held in a bank account as collateral, the financial institution lending the money to you has no risk because it could simply collect the money in the bank account if you were to stop paying.
-On-time loan payments are reported to the three major credit bureaus: Experian, TransUnion, and Equifax, and at the end of the loan term, the lender will return to you the loan proceeds plus interest, if applicable.
-Therefore, credit builder loans can help improve your credit over time and save money consistently.
+Because the amount you borrow is held in a bank account as collateral, the financial institution or online lender has no risk because it could simply collect the money in the bank account if you were to stop paying.
+At the end of the loan term, the lender will return the loan proceeds plus any applicable interest.

 A credit builder loan is not for everyone.
 If you don’t have the money to spare and have bad credit, borrowing using alternative options like payday loans or a Possible loan could be a better option.
 With a loan from Possible, you can receive money as well as build credit.

-Self Lender.
-Based in Austin, Texas, Self Lender works with multiple banks and offers a credit builder account based on a certificate of deposit (CD) backed installment loan.
+Self Lender: Based in Austin, Texas, Self Lender works with multiple banks and offers a credit builder account based on a certificate of deposit (CD) backed installment loan.
 Customers open a CD with a bank through Self Lender and the bank extends a line of credit for the same amount.
-Payments when made are reported to the credit bureaus.
+Payments made are reported to the credit bureaus.
 Loan amounts, fees, and terms vary and there may be an origination fee.

-Lending Circles.
-Certain community organizations facilitate peer groups that help those within the group build credit.
+Lending Circles: Certain community organizations facilitate peer groups that help those within the group build credit.
 The peer group decides on a monthly payment and loan balance.
-The loans are usually interest-free with no fees and each member of the peer group pays the same monthly amount to a central account.
-Each month, a member of the peer group receives a loan in the agreed-upon loan balance and payments are reported to all three credit bureaus.
+The loans are usually interest-free with no fees, and each member of the peer group pays the same monthly amount to a central account.
+Each month, a member of the peer group receives a loan in the agreed-upon loan balance, and payments are reported to all three credit bureaus.
 You can look up lending circles in your area at Mission Asset Fund.

-Secured credit cards.
-A secured credit card requires you to place a refundable security deposit on your credit card.
-The refundable security deposit is the card’s credit limit and prevents you from spending more than you can repay on the credit card.
-Secured credit cards offer almost guaranteed approval because the issuer of the card uses the security deposit as collateral if you cannot pay your credit card bills and the outstanding credit card debt.
-Payments for secured credit cards, similar to unsecured credit cards, are reported to all three credit bureaus receive updates about your payment history.
+Secured credit cards: A secured credit card requires you to place a refundable security deposit on your credit card.
+The refundable security deposit is the card’s credit limit, which prevents you from spending more than you can repay on the credit card.
+Secured credit cards offer almost guaranteed approval because the issuer uses the security deposit as collateral if you cannot pay your credit card bills and the outstanding credit card debt.
+All three credit bureaus receive updates about your payment history.

 Possible loan.
 Possible has installment loans up to $500 that build credit.
-You can apply, get approved, and receive money in minutes through your smartphone.
+You can apply, get approved and receive money in minutes through your smartphone.
 Because the loan is repaid in multiple installments over time, Possible reports to two credit bureaus (Experian and TransUnion) as loan principal and interest payments are paid.
 Compared to credit builder loans, a loan with Possible does not require money on hand to build credit.
 In fact, you can build credit and receive money at the same time.

 Credit builder loans are usually a combination of two products: a loan plus a savings account/CD.

 A personal loan or a line of credit are common loans used for a credit builder loan.
 These loans have federal laws that govern it, such as the Fair Debt Collection Practices Act and the Truth in Lending Act.
 The Fair Debt Collection Practices Act by the Federal Trade Commission (FTC) governs debt collection practices and prohibits debt collection companies from using abusive, unfair or deceptive practices when collecting debts.
 The Truth in Lending Act by the Office of the Comptroller of the Currency (OCC) protects consumers from inaccurate and unfair lending and credit practices.
-Important aspects of this law include disclosure of the annual percentage rate (APR), terms of the loan, and total costs for borrowers.
+Important aspects of this law include disclosure of the APR, terms of the loan, and total costs for borrowers.
 In addition to these federal laws, there are state usury laws that govern the amount of interest that can be charged on a loan.

-A savings account and a certificate of deposit (CD) has a different set of laws that govern it.
+A savings account and a certificate of deposit (CD) have a different set of laws that govern them.
 Federal Reserve Board Regulation D is a federal regulation that sets out reserve requirements for banks in the US.
 In the US, both savings accounts and CDs may be insured by the Federal Deposit Insurance Corporation (FDIC) for banks and the National Credit Union Administration (NCUA) for credit unions.

-Because all payments are reported, not just on-time payments, not paying a credit builder loan can hurt your credit score.
-With some financial institutions, there is a grace period beginning with the payment due date.
-For example, Self Lender has a 15 day grace period before they charge a late fee equivalent to 5% of your scheduled monthly payment.

 Payments are reported late to the credit bureaus if you are past due by 30 days.
+Luckily, some financial institutions have a grace period that begins on the payment due date.
+For example, Self Lender has a 15-day grace period before it charges a late fee of 5% of your scheduled monthly payment.

-In addition, the lender will likely recoup the amount it lent you plus penalties and fees by seizing funds from your savings account for the credit builder loan.
+In addition, the lender will likely recoup the loan amount plus penalties and fees by seizing funds from your savings account.
 This will cause negative entries in your credit report.
 If you expect to have trouble making any of your payments, work with your lender directly to figure out the best solution for you.

 These loans are not for everyone.
 If you’re looking to correct negative entries in your credit history, a credit counseling agency or a credit repair agency can help you do that.
 If you need to build credit and you’re lacking cash, a Possible loan can be a better solution to solve your immediate cash needs while building long-term credit history.